Haghpat Monastery

-Haghpat Monastery, also known as Haghpatavank (Հաղպատավանք), is a medieval monastery complex in Haghpat, Armenia, built between the 10th and 13th century.
+Haghpat Monastery, also known as Haghpatavank (Հաղպատավանք), is a medieval Armenian monastery complex in Haghpat, Armenia, built between the 10th and 13th century.

 Location

 The location of Haghpat Monastery was chosen so that it overlooks the Debed River in northern Armenia's Lori region.
-It was built, not on a peak, but halfway up a hillside on a site chosen to afford protection and concealment from prying eyes and also in response to a kind of monastic humility.
-It is built on a verdant promontory located in the middle of a mountain cirque, which is often wreathed in clouds.
-A peak on the opposite side of the river is over 2,500 meters high.
-The monasteries of northern Armenia are not isolated, unlike their counterparts in the country's arid regions.
-They were built in a village environment and Haghpat is surrounded by many hamlets.
+It was built partway up a hillside on a site chosen to afford protection and concealment, but also because of the monks' monastic humility.
+It is built on a leafy promontory in the middle of a cloudy cirque.
+The monastery is not isolated and is surrounded by many hamlets.

 History and description

 The monastery was founded by Queen Khosrovanuysh, wife of the Bagratid king Ashot III, probably in 976.
 The nearby monastery at Sanahin was built around the same time.

 Cathedral of Surb Nshan

-The largest church in the complex, the Cathedral of Surb Nshan, probably begun in 976, was completed in 991 by king Smbat.
+The largest church in the complex, the Cathedral of Surb Nshan, was probably begun in 967–976 by Queen Khosrovanuysh, wife of Ashot III, and completed in 991 by King Smbat.
 It is a typical example of tenth-century Armenian architecture, its central dome rests on the four imposing pillars of the lateral walls.
 The outside walls are dotted with triangular recesses.
 A fresco in the apse depicts Christ Pantocrator.
 Its donor, the Armenian Prince Khutulukhaga, is depicted in the south transept (a transversal nave intersecting the main nave).
 The sons of the church's founder, Princes Smbat and Kurike, are shown with Queen Khosravanuysh in a bas-relief on the east gable.
 Apart from one or two minor restorations carried out in the eleventh and twelfth centuries, the church has retained its original character.